|Language in Motion|

 Language in Motion offers for consideration the process required to learn sign language and putting sign language to work to communicate in the Deaf community.
 Appendices featuring the manual alphabets of three countries and a notation system developed to write signs complete this enriching book.
 Its delightful potpourri of entertaining, accessible knowledge makes it a perfect primer for those interested in learning more about sign language, Deaf culture, and Deaf communities.

-Jerome D. Schein is Professor Emeritus of Sensory Rehabilitation at New York University, and Adjunct Professor of Education at the University of Alberta, Canada, and a consultant in Coconut Creek, FL.
+Jerome D. Schein was Professor Emeritus of Sensory Rehabilitation at New York University and an adjunct professor of education at the University of Alberta in Canada.

 TEL 1-800-621-2736; (773) 568-1550 8 am - 5 pm CST